If you have questions or require assistance please visit Support.

 of Former Jehovah's Witnesses

-That so many people suffered similar treatment, including myself and my close friends, shows that the behaviour of Jehovah's Witnesses is prescribed by the leaders.
-Some of the following experiences will break your heart.
-Failed prophecy, changed doctrine and doctrinal irregularities aside, these stories are proof enough that the Watchtower Society is damaging and unchristian.
-(Most of the names that follow are Internet nicknames.)
+I have read thousands of experiences and letters from former Jehovah's Witnesses.
+The similar treatment suffered by so many people, including myself and close friends, shows the behaviour of Jehovah's Witnesses is prescribed by the leaders.
+The following experiences will break your heart.
+Failed prophecy, changed doctrine and doctrinal irregularities aside, these stories are proof enough that Watchtower is damaging and unchristian.

 Paul Grundy is the story of the author of jwfacts.com.
 It includes an overview of my life as a Witness, my judicial committee meetings, the letter I wrote requesting my baptism be annulled and how I obtained my personal files from bethel.

 Leaving a high control religion is an extremely difficult experience, due to the control technique of shunning, and the fear and guilt of a life time of indoctrination.
 To show that leaving is worth it, Life After Leaving contains short experiences describing how life can end up in the long run.